STARS Spotlight: Matthew Hacker Teper

 The ongoing pressure on Canadian health systems has further illustrated the need to use finite resources wisely.
 Fortunately, emerging resource stewardship leaders, like Matthew (“Matt”) Hacker Teper, are already taking steps to address this challenge in their undergraduate medical training.

 Matt developed a passion for resource stewardship during his graduate studies.
-Matt’s research in health service utilization and policy demonstrated the significant need to build health care systems that function in effective and equitable ways.
+His research in health service utilization and policy demonstrated the significant need to build health care systems that function in effective and equitable ways.

 In just one year – Matt alongside other students in STARS – accomplished a lot.